 Why this matters

 In order to get your FICO, normally you would have two places to go for it.
-You could pay $19.95 to MyFICO (which is a website owned by FICO) or your could buy it through Equifax’s website (who is the only other website licensed to sell FICOs directly to consumers).
+You could pay $19.95 to MyFICO (which is a website owned by FICO) or your could buy it through Equifax’s website (the only other website licensed to sell FICOs directly to consumers).

 The ability to get your free FICO score from TransUnion simply for having a Discover card is quite valuable when you do the math.
 If MyFICO charges $19.95 each time you check it, that could run you upwards of over $200 per year to see it every month.

+It’s a good idea to pull your credit scores whenever you’re in the market for a major loan (like a car loan or mortgage), because, despite the proliferation of other scoring models, most lenders check FICOs.
 That makes the Discover cards (and/or this Barclaycard) a no-brainer if for no other reason, just to keep track of your real FICO without paying a dime for it.
 Both use TransUnion.
-There’s no way to get it for free from Equifax or Experian, at least as of the time of publishing (Nov 27th 2013).
-But no worries, because all 3 credit bureau should have similar numbers for you… so having one is plenty sufficient.
+There’s no way to get it for free from Equifax or Experian, at least at this time.
+But no worries, because all three credit bureau should have similar numbers for you… so having one score is sufficient.